bentleymi/ChatGPT-4-Splunk/readme.md

 **model** - Default: gpt-3.5-turbo - Explanation: Optional, which GPT3 model to use (ref: https://beta.openai.com/docs/models/gpt-3)

-**task** - Default: completion - Explanation: Optional, the task you wish to complete from this list (Complete,Edit,Moderate)
+**task** - Default: chat - Explanation: Optional, the task you wish to complete from this list (Chat,Complete,Edit,Moderate)

 **instruction** - Default: null - Explanation: Optional, the instruction you want the Edit/Edits to follow.
 Note this is only valid when task=edit